Start a Business in Texas

 Step 3 - Finance Your Business

 There are several ways to fund your new enterprise, including using your own savings and raising money from friends and family.
-You can also apply for a bank or micro loan, securing a federal loan (via the SBA) or applying for credit through personal financing.
+You can also apply for a bank or micro loan, secure a federal loan (via the SBA) or seek credit through personal financing.
 Other alternatives include crowd funding, angel or venture capital investors.
 The SBA offers a useful guide to funding your business.
 Micro loans are available from Community Development Financial Institutions (CDFIs).
 Find your nearest CDFI using the online CDFI locator.
 Also, visit our Financing and Capital webpage for more information.

 Step 4 - Business Structure & Registration

 Step 5 - Business Tax Responsibilities

 Determine the potential tax responsibilities of the new business with federal, state and local tax authorities.
 Federal tax obligations are filed through the Internal Revenue Service (IRS).
-State tax filings are done through the Comptroller of Public Accounts (CPA).
+State tax filings are done through the Texas Comptroller of Public Accounts (CPA).
 If starting an online business, this online Marketplace Seller tax information is useful.
 For questions about local business and property taxes, consult your county’s appraisal district or tax assessor-collector.
 Find your local appraisal district and tax office on the CPA’s website.